 The volume of distribution of drugs changes in children with aging.
 These age-related changes are due to changes in body composition (especially the extracellular and total body water spaces) and plasma protein binding.

-Many drugs bind to proteins (primarily albumin, α1-acid glycoprotein, and lipoproteins); protein binding limits distribution of free drug throughout the body.
-Albumin and total protein concentrations are lower in neonates but approach adult levels by 10 to 12 mo.
+Many drugs bind to proteins (primarily albumin, alpha-1 acid glycoprotein, and lipoproteins); protein binding limits distribution of free drug throughout the body.
+Albumin and total protein concentrations are lower in neonates but approach adult levels by 10 to 12 months.
 Decreased protein binding in neonates is also due to qualitative differences in binding proteins and to competitive binding by molecules such as bilirubin and free fatty acids, which circulate in higher concentrations in neonates and infants.
 The net result may be increased free drug concentrations, greater drug availability at receptor sites, and both pharmacologic effects and higher frequency of adverse effects at lower drug concentrations.

 Drug metabolism and elimination vary with age and depend on the substrate or drug, but most drugs, and most notably phenytoin, barbiturates, analgesics, and cardiac glycosides, have plasma half-lives 2 to 3 times longer in neonates than in adults.

 The cytochrome P-450 (CYP450) enzyme system in the small bowel and liver is the most important known system for drug metabolism.
 CYP450 enzymes inactivate drugs via